Fsu0413/QtCompile/library/home-Index Page.md

 ## Windows 7 and Windows 8.1 deprecation (IMPORTANT NOTES!!)

-Qt 6 supports only Windows 8.1 and later.
-Build host is only Windows 10.
+Qt 6 supports only Windows 10 1809 or later, Build host is only Windows 10.

 SINCE 2020.6.3 (Qt 5.15 release and Qt 5.9 deprecation) ONLY VS2015 AND MINGW 7.3 BUILDS SUPPORTS WINDOWS 8.1.
 WINDOWS 10 IS MORE AND MORE POPULAR, AND RECEIVING MORE AND MORE NEW FEATURES.
 ONE SHOULD SWITCH TO WINDOWS 10 ASAP.